 Forms and Policies

 The Center for Social Concern and Homewood Student Affairs have created many policies that help provide framework and structure for the students who are involved in our programs.
-In addition to the CSC’s policies, students are also required to follow the University Student Policies and Student Conduct Code.
-Below are the CSC policies, online trainings, and forms that we require of our volunteers and students who participate in our programs.
-As our office and programs continue to grow, we continuously modify and expand our policies to meet our needs while keeping in mind the safety of our students, community partners, as well as the University.
-Read more about our policies below.
+Below are the CSC online trainings and forms that we require of our volunteers and students who participate in our programs.

 Have questions about these policies?
 Contact email@example.com or (410) 516-4777.